POSEIDON-SCRIPTS/Documentation/scripts/pos-metabolism/exports/server.md

     -- Reset metabolism data on respawn
     exports['POS-Metabolism']:ResetData(_source)

-    TriggerClientEvent('pos-notification:send', _source, {
-        type = 'info',
-        message = 'Your metabolism has been restored.'
+    TriggerClientEvent('POS-Core:notify', _source, 'POS-Respawn', 'Your metabolism has been restored.', 'info', 5000) end)
-    })
-end)

 -- Integration with medical system